Skip to content

 Automated Validation

 21 machine-enforceable validation rules.
 One command.
 Binary PASS/FAIL.
-Compliance is determined by running the validator — not by reading a checklist.
-The full VIDS standard defines 22 compliance dimensions; 21 of these are machine-enforceable through the open-source validator.
-The remaining dimension is assessed during a Compliance Evaluation.
+Conformance is determined by running the validator — not by reading a checklist.
+Anyone holding the dataset can run it and get the same result.

 Framework Export